IBM/metrics-collector-client-java/README.md

 * Application Name (`application_name`)
 * Application GUID (`application_id`)
 * Application instance index (`instance_index`)
-* Space ID (`space_id`)
+* Space ID (`space_id`) or OS username
 * Application Version (`application_version`)
 * Application URIs (`application_uris`)
+* Cloud Foundry API (`cf_api`)
-* Labels of bound services
+* Labels and names of bound services
 * Number of instances for each bound service and associated plan information
+* Metadata in the repository.yaml file

-This data is collected from the `VCAP_APPLICATION` and `VCAP_SERVICES` environment variables in IBM Bluemix and other Cloud Foundry platforms.
+This data is collected from the `package.json` and `repository.yaml` file in the sample application and the `VCAP_APPLICATION` and `VCAP_SERVICES` environment variables in IBM Bluemix and other Cloud Foundry platforms.
 This data is used by IBM to track metrics around deployments of sample applications to IBM Bluemix to measure the usefulness of our examples, so that we can continuously improve the content we offer to you.

-The following additional information will be sent in addition if the following are defined as described in the usage notes below:
-* Source code download/issue URL (`url`)
-* Source code version (`version`)

 # Disabling  Deployment Tracking